-NOTE: Before beginning, verify that each machine where you plan to install Protection Engine for NAS 7.x meets the System Requirements.
-In addition, Symantec always recommends installation in a test environment to identify performance issues before deployment to production systems..
+NOTE: Before beginning, verify that each machine where you plan to install Protection Engine for NAS 8.2.2 meets the System Requirements.
+In addition, BROADCOM always recommends installation in a test environment to identify performance issues before deployment to production systems..

-NOTE: Previously, Symantec provided a 32-bit version of the API library only.
-Starting with build 7.0.1 of Protection Engine for NAS, Symantec provides a 64-bit version of the API library as well.
-The 64-bit API library provides support for the use of the 64-bit version of the EMC Event Enabler with Protection Engine.
+NOTE: The 64-bit API library provides support for the use of the 64-bit version of the EMC Event Enabler with Protection Engine.
 Windows does not allow a 64-bit process, like the 64-bit version of EMC Event Enabler, to load a 32-bit dll.
 If a 64-bit version of EMC Event Enabler is used, please check with EMC support to confirm that it includes the 64-bit Symantec API library.

 To identify the current location of the temporary scanning directory of Protection Engine

 - In the bash or cmd prompt, use the cd command to navigate to the install folder of Protection Engine.
 By default, this path is:

 Windows: xmlmodifier.exe -q //configuration/Resources/System/TempDir/@value configuration.xml

 To perform initial configuration of Symantec Protection Engine 8.2.2 for NAS

 - At the command line, navigate to the installation location of Protection Engine.

 - Click Policies > Filtering > Container Handling